cssherry/szar/README.md

     * Alternative was to use iframe, but ugly scrollbar placements, page padding, redirects (redirect can be prevented using ```<iframe class="hidden" src="URL" sandbox="allow-forms allow-scripts"></iframe>```)
     * Have to change links by prepending Wanderable url
     * Use localStorage to cache old version of Wanderable, otherwise, too many requests (and too slow) to anyorigin.
 Alternative is cookie, but that stores less data and is not fit for this use-case (Possibly better method is to make a copy of the page and store on my server, updating every day): http://stackoverflow.com/questions/14266730/js-how-to-cache-a-variable

+  * Improvements for next time
+    * Use forms.py http://www.djangobook.com/en/2.0/chapter07.html or some other form template that I've forgotten the name of
+    * Write tests for views and models
+    * I wanted to use timeline.js, but Aneesh is the worst (https://timeline.knightlab.com/)
+    * More (and better structured) models.
+Perhaps a guest object that inherits from the user